 What we like: Easy to install/remove on vehicles without crossbars.

-What we don’t: Plastic construction; sub-par locking solution.
+What we don’t: Plastic construction and subpar locking solution.

 While the SeaSucker excels in terms of versatility, there are some inherent downsides with the design.
 It maxes out at four skis or two snowboards, and there’s nothing to write home about regarding the rack itself: It’s made with plastic rather than the metal construction of more premium designs, and the cheap padding doesn’t provide a particularly high-end grip on your equipment.
 You also don’t get any other special features like extender bars or ice-resistant handles.
 And in terms of locks, SeaSucker does provide a cable solution, but it’s cumbersome and involves placing a part over your window.
-As a result of these downsides we don’t recommend the SeaSucker for most; but for the occasional user who doesn’t want to commit to permanently customizing the roof of their rig, it’s an intriguing option.
+Given these complaints, we don't recommend the SeaSucker for most but consider it perfectly viable for the occasional user who doesn’t want to commit to permanently customizing the roof of their rig.
 And if you're open to trying something different, check out SeaSucker's innovative Pallavicini rack, an ultra-compact solution for up to four skis or two snowboards.

 See the SeaSucker Classic